Andrea Coville

 She is convinced that the world has moved beyond buzz, flash, glitz, shock, schlock, and decibels.
 “Instead,” she says, It’s time for authenticity, transparency, humility, mutual respect.
 The world wants substance.
 It wants us to be relevant.”

+When asked about the connection between relevance and innovation, her reply was immediate: “Almost everyone thinks successful innovation starts with a great idea.
+Almost everyone is wrong.
 The great idea comes second.
 You must begin with the killer insight, a deep truth, one significant enough that it helps you make a meaningful number of sales or allows you to forge relationships with a large number of people.”

 Andrea "Andy" Coville is CEO of Brodeur Partners, one of the world's top mid-sized communications agencies.
 In a quest to bring more science and sensory -based insight to the creative process she developed and refined the concept of relevance, a strategic platform for helping organizations and their brands go beyond the "buzz" and link communications to behavioral change.